jmb004/jmb004.github.io/_posts/2020-4-13-Hello-World.md

 published: true
 ---

-This is my first blog post about creating a WordPress and web-design side-business during the COVID19 crisis.
+This is my first blog post about creating a WordPress side business.
+Please see my portfolio <a href="www.josephbalog.com/Portfolio" >here</a>.